pen-lang/pen/examples/tcp-server/README.md

 # TCP server

-A TCP server which echos received messages
+A TCP server that echos received messages

 ## Usage